sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## GWS
 ### Red Button:
-1. Watch for Red Button changes in NDM config.
+1. Watch for Red Button changes in external config.
 2. A GWS instance is associated with a set of devices
 3. For each matching device  in that set, it pushes the RedButton config.
 4. RedButton config has a timestamp of update.
-This can be compared with red-button config in switch as reflected in STATE-DB.
-If NDM has later update push it, else all good.
 5. GWS helps ensure SLA to update the switch upon any Red Button config changes.

 ### Heartbeat watcher: